 They have lower aspirations and a weaker commitment to the goals they choose to pursue.
 They do not concentrate on how to perform well.
 Instead, they spend much of their energy on focusing on limitations and failures.

 When faced with difficult tasks, they are plagued by their personal deficiencies and the obstacles they might encounter.
 They decrease their efforts and quickly give up in the face of challenges.

 They are slower to recover their sense of efficacy following failure or setbacks because they perceive their insufficient performance as an expression of their insufficient capabilities.

-On the contrary, people with high efficacy beliefs may approach difficult tasks as challenges to be mastered rather than see the all the limitations.
-This approach may foster in intrinsic interest in activities.
+On the contrary, people with high efficacy beliefs may approach difficult tasks as challenges to be mastered.
+This approach is likely to foster an intrinsic interest of activities.
 They set themselves perfectly challenging goals and maintain strong commitment to accomplish them.

-They sustain their efforts in the face of failure, and they attribute failure to insufficient effort or deficient knowledge and skills that are achievable.
-They quickly recover their sense of efficacy after failures or setbacks (Bandura, 1993).
+They sustain their efforts in the face of failure, and they attribute failure to insufficient effort or deficient skills that are achievable.
+They quickly recover their sense of efficacy after failures or setbacks.